lpego/mzb-suite/docs/source/files/workflow_models.rst

         --save_full_mask_dir=${ROOT_DIR}/data/mzb_example_data/derived/full_image_masks_test \
         --config_file=${ROOT_DIR}/configs/configuration_flume_datasets.yaml \
         -v

+⚠️ WARNING: this code is *not* intended to be copy-pasted in the terminal!

 The extract above from ``workflows/full_pipeline_custom.sh`` will run the script ``scripts/image_parsing/main_raw_to_clips.py``, passing it various global parameters: